hannutt/Stocks-and-dividends-database/README.md

 You want to see Orion company's dividend and recommendation.

 Type to the "Search by company name" -input field company name (orion) or type a trading code (ornbv in this case) to the "Search by trading ID" -input field.
-After that click "hae" -button.
+After that click "Search" -button.